Sushanta65/Sushanta65/README.md

 <h2> Hey there!
 I'm Susanto Chandra Das.</h2>

 <h3> About Me </h3>
-I'm a JavaScript Developer working with MERN Stack.<br/>
+I'm a JavaScript Developer working with MERN Stack.
+A self-taught passionate FrontEnd developer.<br/>
 📧 &nbsp; You can reach me via <a href="https://susanto-portfolio.web.app/">Click Here</a> <br/>
 <!--🤔 &nbsp;
 🎓 &nbsp;